Pexels kindel media 8172250

 • Any reference numbers or account numbers relating to the debt

-This letter is usually referred to as a ‘Notice of Assignment’, without receiving this letter you cannot be sure if the Debt Collector has any legal right to ‘demand’ payment from you.
+This letter is usually referred to as a ‘Notice of Assignment’; without receiving this letter, you cannot be sure if the Debt Collector has any legal right to ‘demand’ payment from you.

-This should be on the debt owner’s letterhead and in this case, must state that the debt has been passed to the named Debt Collector to collect the debt on behalf of the debt owner.
+This should be on the debt owner’s letterhead and, in this case, must state that the debt has been passed to the named debt collector to collect the debt on behalf of the debt owner.
 This letter should state:

 • Any reference numbers or account numbers relating to the debt.

-Errors do happen so there is no guarantee that you haven’t received incorrect information.
-So don’t make assumptions, you need to have received a Notice of Assignment from the debt owner.
+Errors do happen, so there is no guarantee that you haven’t received incorrect information.
+So don’t make assumptions.
+You need to have received a Notice of Assignment from the debt owner.

-Don't forget to read The Real Debt Guy's final thoughts below!
+Remember to read The Real Debt Guy's final thoughts below!

-The information in this article is considered to be true and correct at the date of publication.
+The Real Debt Guy is a qualified financial adviser and a UK debt expert.
+The information in this article is considered to be true and correct at the publication date.

 The Real Debt Guy's final thoughts.